Configuring your simulation¶

 CondaEnv

 The name of the Conda environment with all of the CHEEREIO packages installed.
-It is strongly recommended that you install an environment using the YAML file that ships with CHEEREIO in the
+It is strongly recommended that you install an environment using the cheereio.yaml file that ships with CHEEREIO in the environments/ folder.

 AnimationEnv

 The name of the Conda environment that has the tools necessary to make animated postprocessing plots.
-A YAML file will be added to the
+It is strongly recommended that you install an environment using the animation.yml file that ships with CHEEREIO in the environments/ folder.

 MaxPar